 3. About a week after the lambs are taken for processing, the butcher gives us the final hanging weights.
 We’ll email you the weight and the total price of your lamb.
 For payment, we accept cash, checks and credit cards.
 Paying by check saves us the PayPal processing fee, so we’re happy for you to write a check when you pick up the cuts.
 If you prefer to pay online, we will email you a PayPal invoice for the total amount.
 Remember that even if you don’t have a PayPal account, you can still use the PayPal invoice to pay with a regular credit card.
 We will never see your credit card details.

 4. The butcher prepares your cuts after the hanging weights are taken.
 Typically, we will drop off the lambs on a Tuesday, and the cuts will be ready on the weekend of the following week – about ten days altogether.
 You have several options for picking up your cuts.
-You can can get them directly from the butcher, or visit us at the farm.
-We are about a 45 minute drive from downtown Madison, and less from the west side.
-Or, on Saturday mornings during the winter we will be at an indoor farmers’ market in Madison, so you could meet us there.
-Lastly, we can deliver your box to your door (see below).
+You can can get them directly from the butcher in Fennimore, or visit us at the farm.
+Or, we can arrange a time when you could meet us at a convenient location in Madison.
+Lastly, we can deliver your order to your door (see below).

-5. You fire up the grill, or take out your favorite cookbook, and enjoy the pleasure of grass fed lamb!
+5. You fire up the grill, or take out your favorite cookbook, and enjoy the pleasure of pasture raised lamb!

 We are registered as meat distributors by the state of Wisconsin, so we can offer home delivery.
-Your box of lamb will be kept frozen in an insulated carrier, and we will arrange a delivery time that is convenient for you.
+Your lamb will be kept frozen in an insulated carrier, and we will arrange a delivery time that is convenient for you.
 Our delivery charge is 50 cents/mile to your location, as measured by Google Maps from our farm.
-However, if we (or you) can organize three or more orders to be delivered to an agreed-upon location, we will waive the delivery fee.

-Please be aware that if you have not picked up your lamb within one week after we have notified you it is ready, we will contact other customers and offer them your lamb order for purchase.
+Please be aware that if you have not picked up your lamb within one week after we have notified you it is ready and we have not heard from you, we will contact other customers and offer them your lamb order for purchase.
 We will contact you before this deadline expires.

 We depend on our happy (and hungry!) customers to only order if they will follow through with their purchase.
 That way we can avoid asking for a deposit on lamb orders, as many small farms must do.
 Thank you very much for helping us keep the honor system going strong!